 4. Bodiam Castle

-You can take the free guided tour or explore each nook and turret on your own.
-There’s a parking lot on site and you pay at the kiosk.
+When you visit Bodiam Castle, you can either take a free guided tour or explore every nook and turret on your own.
+The site has a parking lot, and you pay at the kiosk.

 How To Get To Bodiam Castle: